For older adults, the key to health and well-being may lie in the interaction between physical activity and social connection.

 The study takes place in the convenience of one’s own home, according to Daniel E. Jimenez, Ph.D., the study’s principal investigator at the University of Miami site.
 The study, “A Personalized Health Behavior System to Promote Well-Being in Older Adults,” is being led by Sara Czaja, Ph.D., who spent nearly 30 years at the Miller School before being named director of the Center on Aging and Behavioral Research at Weill Cornell Medicine in New York last year.

 Participants will receive a tablet and wearable fitness tracker that are theirs to keep following the study, Dr. Jimenez said.
 Half will receive access to a pre-downloaded app on the tablet that provides them with exercise instructions and connects them to other participants in the study; the other half will receive information on fitness, nutrition, and social activities.
-The exercises provided were designed by Joseph Signorile, Ph.D., an exercise physiologist at the Miller School who specializes in exercise in older adults.
+Joseph Signorile Ph.D. designed these exercises and is an exercise physiologist at the Miller School who specializes in exercise in older adults.

 Dr. Jimenez believes that, as older adults have become more comfortable using mobile devices and the capabilities of these devices continue to grow, the potential of technology-based health interventions is expanding.